'What a ride' - Sterling bids farewell to Man City ahead of imminent Chelsea move | Goal.com

 However, the winger has slipped down the pecking order under Pep Guardiola recently, being left out of the starting XI for some headline games.

-With Erling Haaland and Julian Alvarez arriving this summer and the form of the likes of Phil Foden and Jack Grealish, he could find himself on the bench more often next season.
+With Erling Haaland and Julian Alvarez arriving this summer and the form of the likes of Phil Foden and Jack Grealish, he might have found himself on the bench more often next season.

 Sterling, whose contract at City was set to expire next summer, wants to put himself in a good position to secure a place in the first-team at the 2022 World Cup with England by playing regular football in the coming campaign.